 Violation #2 Possible loss of privilege of one Dress Down/Christian t-shirt Day/Spirit day.

 Violation #3 Dress down/Christian t-shirt Day /Spirit privilege may be revoked for the rest of the school year.

-Student may also be required to purchase uniform item from the uniform shop.
-Any further violations will result in an infraction (See Family Infraction Policy).
+Any further violations will result in an infraction (See Infraction Policy).

 Dress Code For Special Days: